NiBoyang/AutoDock-SS/README.md

-# AutoDock-SS

-## Single reference mode
+## Preparation
+1. The supported reference ligand should be in the 'pdbqt' format.
+The compound library should be a compressed SDF file with the extension '.sdf.gz'
-1. Change the common variables to yours
+2. Change the common variables in the 'adss_main.py' to yours
+3. create a conda environment using the env.yaml file

+## Run AutoDock-SS
-2. python adss_main.py
+python adss_main.py